MicroEJ/docs/VEEPortingGuide/vgCco.rst

 * Gradient (see Gradient module's :ref:`section_vg_gradient_llapi`): a generic implementation that manages the gradient buffer's life cycle and dispatches the gradient encoding to a 3rd-party header file ``microvg_gradient.h``.
 * Font (see Font module's :ref:`section_vg_font_llapi`): an implementation of vector font over Freetype: open font file and retrieve font's characteristics.
 * The MicroVG painter native functions are implemented in ``LLVG_PAINTER_impl.c`` and the drawings are redirected to ``vg_drawing.h``.
-* The image management is too specific to the GPU and it is not implemented in this C module.
+* Image management is too specific to the GPU and is not implemented in this C module.

 This C module is available on the :ref:`central_repository`: `com.microej.clibrary.llimpl#microvg`_.